What is liver cancer?

 - Radiation therapy (radiation oncologists)

-- Using imaging to deliver treatment (interventional radiologists)
+- Using imaging to deliver treatment for liver cancer (interventional radiologists)

-They have years of experience treating hundreds of patients with liver cancer.
+They have years of experience treating hundreds of patients with a liver cancer diagnosis.